 - Green Beans and Soba with Crispy Shallots and Pine Nuts

 - Fried Bee Hoon with Chicken and Vegetables

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on February 2, 2011.
-Last updated: October 25, 2020 at 12:52 pm.
+Last updated on December 27, 2019.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.